-Many companies are facing an ageing workforce.
+Many companies are facing an aging workforce.
 If you are one of them, you are definitely not alone.
 But there is good news!
-An ageing population provides a tremendous opportunity to make an impact.
+An aging population provides a tremendous opportunity to make an impact.

 Using an early intervention program helps with both employee and new hire needs, and aids in achieving a safe, healthy, profitable, and productive workplace.
-The program can also help eliminate injuries by having a complete focus that will reduce early symptoms, abate ergonomic challenges, and maximise effective behaviours for all employees.
+The program can also help eliminate injuries by having a complete focus that will reduce early symptoms, abate ergonomic challenges, and maximize effective behaviors for all employees.

-- Pew Research Center, NTAR 2012 report on ageing workers.
+- Pew Research Center, NTAR 2012 report on aging workers.
 Retrieved from https://www.dol.gov/odep/pdf/NTAR_Employer_Strategies_ Report.pdf

 - “Is an Aging Workforce Less Productive?”
 Retrieved from https://www. brookings.edu/blog/up-front/2013/06/10/is-an-aging-workforce-less-productive/